HemantKoti/CSE-601/Project 1/part 2/Readme.md

 ## Running the project on the command line

-Open the command prompt and run the following command
+Open the command prompt from your project folder and run the following command.

 python data_mining_project_1_part_2.py --filepath <i><path_to_file></i> --support <i><support_value></i> --confidence <i><confidence_value></i>